I have recently concluded that there are people out there who have no clue about proper handshake etiquette.

 Every once in a while I leave the house in order to appear a somewhat functional member of society, and without fail find myself in a situation where I must shake hands or talk to someone.

 I’m not saying I don’t like shaking hands…because I’m actually one of those people who don’t mind physical contact with others despite my introvert-ish nature.
 I’m a big-time hugger of friends old and new.
-After getting together to hang out once or twice, my huggy side tends to come out…especially if alcoholic beverages of any kind are involved.
-It’s even more fun if I KNOW that the person isn’t really that into hugging, because then I make it my life’s mission to make them feel as awkward as humanly possible because that shit’s just funny.
+After getting together to hang out once or twice, my huggy side tends to come out.
+It’s even more fun if I KNOW that the person isn’t really that into hugging, because then I make it my life’s mission to make them feel as awkward as humanly possible because that sh*t’s just funny.

 Anyway, despite the fact that I don’t mind physical contact with others at all, and can hug even the scariest person into submission, handshakes totally confuse me.